jlangch/venice/doc/readme/json.md

 ### Streams

-JSON can be spit to Java OutputStreams or PrintStreams
+JSON can be spit to Java OutputStreams or Writers

 ```clojure
 (let [out (. :java.io.ByteArrayOutputStream :new)]